By Viraj Bhagat

 Who Employs Quants?

-Well, here are some types of companies that employ Quants:
+Here's a list of some famous companies that employ Quants:

 Following are some requirements from established companies in the Algo Trading domain, for selection of candidates that they look out for: